The Highest Credit Scores Explained

 - Moderate influence: The length of your credit history

-- Less influence: If you have new credit and your credit mix – what kinds of accounts are open.
+- Less influence: What kinds of accounts are open if you have new credit and your credit mix.

 VantageScore Factors: